Eating out in Clerkenwell & Farringdon

 Just next to Farringdon station is the popular smart canteen chain Farmer J,

 famous for their healthy and appealing field trays and bowls.
 Select your own ingredients for breakfast, lunch or an early dinner since they close at 8.30pm.
-As the immediate area surrounding Farringdon station serves local office workers, they do close at weekends.
+As the immediate area surrounding Farringdon station mostly serves local office workers, they do close at weekends.

 The main eating heartbeat can be found at Exmouth Market, around an 8 minute walk up Farringdon Road from the station.
 Here you will find a huge amount of choice every day of the week and late into the night.
 Our favourites include Santore, a rustic Italian wood fired pizzeria with outside seating.
 Whilst there is no shortage of pizza restaurants in London (most of them very good), I once walked into Santore to find half the restaurant taken up by a large group of visiting priests from Rome tucking in enthusiastically, giving Santore the (papal) seal of approval.

-On the corner of Rosoman Street is the relaxed retro themed Coin Laundry.
 Open every day, the menu is modern British and European with lots of vegan and vegetarian options.
 They have a decent drinks menu too with cocktails although we have no idea why it is called Coin Laundry since they prefer card payments and there are no washing machines.

-is located in the middle of Exmouth Market and is well established as a mildly theatrical dining experience for steak lovers or as they call themselves “Teatro della Carne”.
+Macellaio RC is located in the middle of Exmouth Market and is well established as a mildly theatrical dining experience for steak lovers or as they call themselves “Teatro della Carne”.
 The staff provide the contagious enthusiasm and will take you to the raw materials in the display fridge for you to select your choice of cut.
 Watch out for their signature lard candle that melts into the blowtorched bread and a wine list that tours the whole of Italy.
 Open every day for lunch and dinner.

 Next door is the institution known as Moro, and next door to that is little hermano Morito,